ducktapeai/ducktape/README.md

 # DuckTape

-A command-line calendar producitivity tool for macOS.
+A command-line calendar productivity tool for macOS that integrates with Apple's native apps.
 Duct tape fixes anything—just like this tool.
 No clicks, no distractions, just pure productivity.
 Stick with what works.

 ## Features

-- Calendar event management
+- Calendar event management with Apple Calendar.app
-- Todo and reminder management
+- Todo and reminder management with Apple Reminders.app
+- Apple Notes integration
+- Multiple calendar/list support
 - Persistent state storage
-- Multiple calendar support
 - Rich command-line interface

 ## Installation